vercel/next.js/packages/next/README.md

 export default Index
 ```

-> **Warning:** Note that it is not possible to destructure process.env variables due to the webpack `DefinePlugin` replacing process.env.XXXX inline at build time
+> **Warning:** Note that it is not possible to destructure process.env variables due to the webpack `DefinePlugin` replacing process.env.XXXX inline at build time.

 ```js
 // Will not work